onion2k/decks/README.md

 ## Running Decks

 Clone the repo in to a fresh directory and use `npm i && npm run start` to initialise it on port 3000, then point a browser at http://localhost:3000/ (if it doesn't happen automatically).

+TODO:

+* Improve the UI.
+Make it easier to create playlists
+* New track component with progress bar
+* Make it responsive.. tape on mobile?